Click here for to download a PDF of the signed statement.

 CP Kelco UK Limited is an affiliate of the J.M.
-Huber Corporation, a family-owned company since its founding by Joseph Maria Huber in 1883 with over 4,000 employees in 20 countries and $2.3 billion in annual revenue.
+Huber Corporation, a family-owned company founded by Joseph Maria Huber in 1883 with over 4,000 employees in 20 countries and $2.3 billion in annual revenue.

-The following statement reflects the activities and efforts undertaken to further these efforts for the year ending 31 March 2019.
+The following statement reflects the activities and efforts undertaken to further these efforts for the 2020 financial year.

 CP Kelco operates in diverse markets globally with equally diverse customer needs.
 Our supply chains include raw materials obtained from reputable companies worldwide.
 CP Kelco’s established business practices ensure that all employees are confident in their ability to make decisions that allow the organization to conduct business ethically and minimize exposure to serious risk.

 OUR POLICIES ON MODERN SLAVERY AND HUMAN TRAFFICKING

 CP Kelco, as a strategic part of the J.M.
 Huber Corporation portfolio, adheres to The Huber Principles:

 - Environmental, Health & Safety (EH&S) Sustainability

 - Respect for People

 These four ethical pillars define our culture and align with the core values of the Huber family, ensuring that everything we do is for the benefit of our people as well as our customers.
 They serve as our compass—guiding decisions, motivating employees and ensuring that our company continues to improve today for a better tomorrow.